DanielFLopez1620/orion_common/orion_bringup/README.md

 ### Robot is not moving

-This may be caused if the µ-ROS nodes didn't activate on time or the connection with the agend wasn't possible.
+This may be caused if the µ-ROS nodes didn't activate on time or the connection with the agent wasn't possible.
 For this, just reboot the ESP32 by taking out the respective walls.

 For more information check [orion_base](/orion_base/README.md)